alexgenin/chouca/README.md

 ## What this package implements

 This package is an *engine* for cellular automata.
-The goal is that you declare your transition rules and starting conditions, then the package handles the rest of the simulation for you.
+The goal is to provide a declarative interface to a PCA model, and leave the implementation details to the package.

-For example, Kubo's forest model (Kubo, 1996), which describes how gaps create and expand in forests, can be implemented using the following few lines of code:
+For example, Kubo's forest model (Kubo, 1996), which describes how gaps created by wind in a forest appear and expand, can be implemented using the following few lines of code:

 ```r
 kubo <- camodel(